-No doubt about it, volunteer disaster and emergency response agencies have seen enormous strides in emergency and incident management technology.
+No doubt about it, volunteer disaster and emergency response agencies have seen enormous strides in emergency management software systems and incident management technology.
 But have those gains kept up with the unprecedented rise in natural disasters and other emergencies?

 Indeed, there’s reason to believe that the growth in the number and severity of emergencies is cancelling out many of the positive benefits agencies had hoped to achieve from digital solutions.
 How, then, can those organizations make their integrated emergency management software buys count?